GraphicsGlossary/graphicsglossary.github.io/contribution.md

 ### 6. Focus on computer graphics over general definitions

 The glossary is about computer graphics, so try to focus on why the concept is relevant to the field.

+### 7. Compensate the lack of exhaustiveness with linked resources

+As you cannot develop every detail of the concept, try to provide links to resources that you believe to be valuable to gain working knowledge of the concept.